-A very popular Vancouver attraction for over 50 years, it was the first Aquarium in the world to capture and display an Orca whale.
-Beluga whales, sea lions, sea otters and dolphins are just a few of the thousands of species on display.
-The Aquarium, which is the largest in Canada, is currently home over 50,000 animals native to areas ranging from Canada's northern Artic, to local BC waters to the Amazon rainforest.
-Trained naturalists are on hand in the galleries to answer any questions you might have during your visit.
+One of Vancouver's top tourist attractions for over 50 years, this was the first Aquarium in the world to capture and display an Orca whale, although they no longer keep Orcas in captivity.
+Sea lions, sea otters and a rescued dolphin are just a few of the thousands of species on display.
+The Aquarium, the largest in Canada, is currently home over 50,000 animals native to areas ranging from Canada's northern Artic, to local BC waters to the Amazon rainforest.
+The animals are organized into twelve different exhibits and galleries, where trained naturalists are on hand to answer any questions you might have.

-The aquarium has just opened its largest ever expansion in the summer of 2014.
+The aquarium opened its largest ever expansion in the summer of 2014.
 The expansion includes an outdoor courtyard where they feature educational programs, entertainment for the kids, concerts and other special events throughout the summer.
-Inside you will find a huge globe wrapped with screens that take you on an exploration the worlds oceans and the life within them.
-You will also want to check out the updated tropical gallery which also includes a new bat cave.
+Inside, you'll find a huge globe wrapped with screens that take you on an exploration of the world's oceans and the life within.
+Be sure to check out the updated tropical gallery which also includes a new bat cave.

-If you get hungry after all your exploring, you can head over to new Ocean Wise indoor or outdoor cafes that have also been added.
+If you get hungry during all your exploring, you can head over to new Ocean Wise indoor or outdoor cafes.

-A visit to the Vancouver Aquarium combined with a walk around the Stanley Park seawall is a memorable way to spend one of your days in Vancouver.
+Combining a visit to the Vancouver Aquarium with a walk around the famous Stanley Park seawall is a memorable way to spend a gratifying and pleasant day.
 For complete details about the Vancouver Aquarium click on the official website link below.